Large Language Model-Based Agents for Software Engineering: A Survey: Survey Methodology

 \subsection{Statistics of Collected Papers}

 As shown in Table \ref{keywords}, we have collected a total of \papern{} papers for this survey.
-Figure~\ref{fig:trend} presents the cumulative number of papers published over time, up to July 10, 2024.
-We observe that there is a continuous increase of research interest in this field, highlighting the necessity and relevance of this survey.
-Additionally, Figure~\ref{fig:venue} shows the distribution of publication venues for the papers, covering diverse research communities such as software engineering, artificial intelligence, and human-computer interaction.
-In particular, the majority of the papers are from arXiv and have not yet undergone peer review.
-This is expected, as this field is emerging and still undergoing rapid development.
+Figure~\ref{fig:trend} presents the cumulative number of papers published over time, up to September 11, 2024.\footnote{The most recent date of the papers collected during the author feedback process.} We observe that there is a continuous increase of research interest in this field, highlighting the necessity and relevance of this survey.
+Additionally, Figure~\ref{fig:venue} shows the distribution of publication venues for the papers, covering diverse research communities such as software engineering, artificial intelligence, and human-computer interaction. \junweim{In particular, approximately 75\% of the references are peer-reviewed publications from reputable journals and conferences, reflecting the academic rigor of our sources.
+The remaining citations are preprints from arXiv, which reference cutting-edge or emerging work not yet formally published.
+This mix provides both foundational support and timely insights, balancing scholarly reliability with the most recent developments in this field.}

 \textbf{ }